homomorfismo/blog/_posts/2022-01-02-Golden-ratio-continuous-fraction.md

-the inequalities come from the fact that the subsequence of even termns is increasing, so all those quotients are less than $1$, and the last of them is just the observation $(2)$.
+the inequalities come from the fact that the subsequence of even terms is increasing, so all those quotients are less than $1$, and the last of them is just the observation $(2)$.

 We can similarly show the other bound.